 To interact with these databases, you will require database manipulation languages.
 Two of the most commonly used database languages are SQL and PL/SQL.

-SQL stands for Structured Query Language that you can use for adding, deleting, updating and manipulating data in a database.
-SQL has an extension called PL/SQL, that is actually a programming language.
+SQL stands for Structured Query Language that you can use for adding, deleting, updating, and manipulating data in a database.
+SQL has an extension called PL/SQL, which is a programming language.
 Users use the SQL statements within the PL/SQL code to develop programs.

 What is SQL?

 SQL is the standard database programming language developed by IBM in 1970.
 Most relational databases support the SQL language.
 This is immensely helpful for Database Administrators, as they have to handle databases on a variety of platforms.
 The relational database management system (RDBMS) lays down the foundation for all modern SQL servers such as MySQL, Microsoft Access, MS SQL Server, and Oracle.

 It has two essential parts:

 DDL stands for Data Definition Language that is used for defining the schema or structure of the database.

 DML stands for Data Manipulation Language.
 It is used for accessing and modifying the contents of the database.